-While their content isn’t as diverse or as plentiful as that of their paid counterparts, the services have several things going for them.
-The quality of the videos available is usually great, many services have their own specialty (e.g., TV shows, documentaries, vintage and classic movies), and you might even stumble into a few obscure, hard-to-find titles.
+Many services have their own specialty (e.g., TV shows, documentaries, vintage and classic movies), which may lead you to a few obscure, hard-to-find titles.
 (As with all video services, the availability of movies and shows changes from month to month, so the examples that follow were on the services at the time of publication.)
 And, you're bound to find movies and shows that bring back memories -- perfect for re-watching with friends and introducing to your kids.

-Intrigued yet?
-Try these free streaming services to start.
+Intrigued?
+Try these free movie and TV streaming services.
 (And check out our guide to setting up streaming services on your TV.)

 Kanopy markets its content as “thoughtful entertainment” and its collection as “the world’s finest cinema.”
 As far as diversity, it’s hard to compete with Kanopy’s.
 It’s got everything from movies to documentaries to “The Great Courses” educational videos.

-This streaming service, which originated in Western Australia, was created for public libraries, educational institutions and universities all over the world.
+This streaming service was created for public libraries, educational institutions and universities all over the world.
 It also claims to stream more than 26,000 films, many of them obscure titles you’d be hard-pressed to find anywhere else.
 And as long as you have a public library membership or belong to an educational institution that has a partnership with Kanopy, you have access to all of them.

-True to its name, Popcornflix is all about the movies.
-It's not as big as Netflix or even Crackle, mind you.
-But it does its best to deliver entertainment in different genres and boasts some pretty enjoyable, if lesser-known or older, films.
+True to its name, Popcornflix is all about the movies — more than 1,500 of them.
+It's a treasure trove of enjoyable, if lesser-known or older, films.
 If you need a break from motion pictures, Popcornflix also has some TV series and webisodes on its roster.
 All for free.

-The reason its content is a little limited is that Popcornflix mostly streams videos from Screen Media's library, which includes only independent films.
-It relies on ad support to offer free viewing.
-The great thing about this service is that you won't have to sign up for a membership to watch anything.
+Popcornflix relies on ad support to offer free viewing, but you won't have to sign up for a membership to watch anything.

-Supported devices include Apple TV, Roku, Amazon Fire TV, Xbox, and iOS and Android devices.
+Supported devices include Apple TV, Roku, Xbox, Amazon Fire TV and iOS and Android devices.

 It takes less than a second to sign up for a Tubi TV account.
-In exchange, you get completely free access to over 50,000 movies from big film/entertainment companies Paramount Pictures, Metro-Goldwyn-Mayer and Lionsgate.
+In exchange, you get completely free access to over 20,000 movies from big film/entertainment companies Paramount Pictures, Metro-Goldwyn-Mayer, Starz, and Lionsgate.
 Tubi TV boasts blockbusters, award-winning or nominated films, indie flicks and classics.

 To provide free viewing, Tubi relies on ads, investments and content partnerships.
 Outside the US, it also serves Mexico and Canada.

 Besides iOS and Android devices, Tubi is also available on Apple TV, Roku, Amazon Fire TV, TiVo, Chromecast, Smart TVs (Samsung, Sony and Vizio) and gaming consoles.

 The Roku Channel